SPARC-FAIR-Codeathon/QuiltedTutorials/SPARC-tutorial-site/content/getting_started/index.md

 ---
 title: "Getting started"
-description: "You will find here some information about the SPARC project"
+description: "You will find here the instructions to start the tutorial"
 menu:
   main:
     weight: 1